smfo/whatILearntToday/Frontend/React/tools/Redux/redux.md

 Events happening, must have a type property.

-This is an action creator, the are not required, but recommended to use.
+This is an action creator, they are not required, but recommended to use.
 The action itself is the object being retuned.

 ```JSX
 //save the action names as constants, to prevent spelling errors